 Powered by a 599 cc high revving four-cylinder engine producing a claimed 124 horsepower at 13500 rpm is pretty competitive and is up there with the best in class.

-Amazingly, the GSX-R600 produces ballpark the same crank power of the late 90s SRAD GSX-R750’s, a motorcycle that was no slouch in its day.
+Amazingly, the GSX-R600 produces ballpark the same crank power as a late 90s SRAD GSX-R750, a motorcycle that was no slouch in its day.

 11-13 Suzuki GSX-R600 in-gear acceleration